 - Use a daily facial cream Glyco-A and start with a lower concentration – 6% until you are sure that your skin will not be too sensitive to the glycolic acid;

-- Apply a Glyco-A cream for spot treatment with your a cotton swab.
-Apply the spot treatment every evening before bed, directly onto the discoloured or brown spots;
+- Apply a Glyco-A cream for spot treatment with a cotton swab.
+Apply the spot treatment every evening before bed, directly onto the discolored or brown spots;

-- A glycolic acid component can irritate and dry out the skin, and use it combined with moisturizing ingredients can help reduce the irritation while still treating discolouration;
+- A glycolic acid component can irritate and dry out the skin, and use it combined with moisturizing ingredients can help reduce the irritation while still treating discoloration;

-- Glycolic acid cream in combination with any kind of retinoids is way more effective for removing skin discolouration;
+- Glycolic acid cream in combination with any kind of retinoids is way more effective for removing skin discoloration;

 - Use sunscreen daily when using any glycolic acid products.
 Glyco-A cream increases your skin’s sensitivity to the sun.
-This will also help prevent new discolouration and brown spots from appearing;
+This will also help prevent new discoloration and brown spots from appearing;

 The effects of Retinol and Glycolic acid on skin

 Retinol and Glyco-A 6% – 12% glycolic acid cream are chemicals commonly used in skin treatments.
 Retinol, a form of vitamin A, has a number of physiological effects on your skin, both when ingested or applied topically.
 Glycolic acid belongs to a family of alpha-hydroxy acids that have an effect on your skin when applied topically.
-Both of these chemicals have a number of positive skin effects, as well as certain negative side effects.
+Both of these chemicals have a number of positive skin effects and certain negative side effects.

 Exfoliation: one effect of glycolic acid on your skin is chemical exfoliation.
 The outer layers of your skin are made up of dead skin cells, called keratinocytes.
 These cells, packed with protein, slough off slowly over time, allowing younger cells to reach your skin’s surface.
 Glycolic acid breaks up these outer layers of cells, revealing the newer cells underneath.
 Regular glycolic acid skin cream usage can promote a youthful appearance of your skin, preventing the dryness and dullness that can occur due to a buildup of dead cells on the surface of your skin.

-- Prevention of gravity-induced sagging, rebuilding elastic tissues, fight skin ageing well;
+- Prevention of gravity-induced sagging, rebuilding elastic tissues, fight skin aging well;

 - Skin bumps, dry skin, to acquire smoother skin textures, do away with surgical scarring;

-- Skin discolouration, hyperpigmentation and brown spots removal, appearances of sun damaged skin.
+- Skin discoloration, hyperpigmentation and brown spots removal, appearances of sun-damaged skin.

 How to use Glyco-A® 6%-12% glycolic acid cream